Simon bar Kokhba: The Bar Kokhba game

-According to a legend, during his reign, Bar Kokhba was once presented a mutilated man, who had his tongue ripped out and hands cut off.
-Unable to talk or write, the victim was incapable of telling who his attackers were.
-Thus, Bar Kokhba decided to ask simple questions to which the dying man was able to nod or shake his head with his last movements; the murderers were consequently apprehended.
+According to a legend probably invented in Budapest Bar Kokhba sent a scout to the Roman camp.
+The scout was captured and tortured including having his tongue ripped out and hands cut off, but escaped and was able to return to Bar Kokhba who asked simple questions which only needed the scout to nod or shake his head.

-In Hungary, this legend spawned the "Bar Kokhba game", in which one of two players comes up with a word or object, while the other must figure it out by asking questions only to be answered with "yes" or "no".
+In a "Bar Kokhba game" invented in Hungary, possibly by the inventor of the story, one of two players comes up with a word or object, while the other must figure it out by asking questions only to be answered with "yes" or "no".
 The questioner usually asks first if it is a living being, if not, if it is an object, if not, it is surely an abstraction.
 The verb kibarkochbázni ("to Bar Kochba out") became a common language verb meaning "retrieving information in an extremely tedious way".